tonyfu97/VisualAlgo/docs/pages/feature-extraction.md

 ### Harris Corner Detection

 The `Harris` class in the `VisualAlgo::FeatureExtraction` namespace provides an implementation of the Harris Corner Detection algorithm.
 This algorithm, introduced by Chris Harris and Mike Stephens in 1988, is a corner detection operator that identifies corners and edge junctions in images.
-It is particularly effective due to its invariance to rotation, scale, and illumination changes.
+It is effective due to its invariance to rotation, scale, and illumination changes.

-The Harris Corner Detection algorithm operates through several stages, each crucial to identifying and highlighting the corners in the image:
+The Harris Corner Detection algorithm has several stages:

 1. **Gradient Calculation**: The algorithm begins by calculating the gradient images Ix and Iy.
 These are obtained by convolving the original image with a derivative of Gaussian filter, providing a measure of intensity change in both the x and y directions.